sattyamcs/allevents/README.md

 Libraries used>>>
 1.React router
 2.Top-loading-bar >> That will be seen at the top when page is Loading.
-3.Spinner as a components that shows a loading spinner.
+3.Spinner as a components that shows a loading spinner with pure CSS.
-4. Framer for adding transition in routes
+4. Framer Motion for adding transition in routes